Associate Degree

 - Prerequisite:None.

-- Catalog Date:January 1, 2021
+- Catalog Date:January 1, 2025

-This course covers nature and classification of real estate and real estate investments, economic development of real property, real estate cycles and market trends.
+This course covers the nature and classification of real estate and real estate investments, economic development of real property, real estate cycles and market trends.
 Governmental and private sector influence on the economics of real estate is covered.
 It is recommended that this course be taken last in the real estate course series.

 Upon completion of this course, the student will be able to: